ventus-ag/documentation/content/products/storage/object-storage.md

 weight: 10
 ---
 ___
-On this page, you can find an explanation of what is Object Storage in Cloud Console, how to create, delete buckets and instructions for other steps to manage an Object Storage in the Cloud Console.
+On this page, you can find an explanation of what is Object Storage in the Cloud Console, how to create, delete buckets and instructions for other steps to manage an Object Storage in the Cloud Console.

 # Table of contents
 - [Table of contents](#table-of-contents)